-The automotive industry continues to be a hotbed of innovation, with activity driven by demand for intelligent and connected cars that are safer and offer enhanced driving experience, as well as the increasing importance of technologies such as electric, connected and autonomous vehicles.
+The automotive industry continues to be a hotbed of patent innovation.
+Activity is driven by demand for intelligent and connected cars that are safer and offer enhanced driving experience, as well as the increasing importance of technologies such as electric, connected and autonomous vehicles.
 Adaptive cruise control with its capability to constantly monitoring information related to speed limits, road curvature, and more, is growing as a preferred choice both among OEMs and customers owing to comfort, convenience and safety it brings on board.
-In the last three years alone, there have been over 1.2 million patents filed and granted in the automotive industry, according to GlobalData’s report on Artificial intelligence in Automotive: Adaptive cruise control.
+In the last three years alone, there have been over 720,000 patents filed and granted in the automotive industry, according to GlobalData’s report on Artificial intelligence in automotive: adaptive cruise control.
+Buy the report here.

 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-Within the emerging innovation stage, manufacturability analysis, autonomous parking, and lidar for vehicle anti-collision are disruptive technologies that are in the early stages of application and should be tracked closely.
-Speed profile estimation, smart light dimmers, and driver drowsiness detection are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are road slope estimation and adaptive cruise control, which are now well established in the industry.
+Within the emerging innovation stage, self-driving neural networks, autonomous lane changing and AV simulation and testing are disruptive technologies that are in the early stages of application and should be tracked closely.
+Predictive acceleration control, collaborative autonomous driving, and AV perception and control systems are some of the accelerating innovation areas, where adoption has been steadily increasing.

 Innovation S-curve for artificial intelligence in the automotive industry